dqops/dqo/docs/checks/column/strings/string-most-popular-values.md

 **string most popular values** checks

 **Description**
-Column level check that ensures that there are no more than a maximum number of empty strings in a monitored column.
+Column level check that ensures that the number of top values from a set in a column does not exceed the minimum accepted count.

 ___